Modeling and solving the multimodal car- and ride-sharing problem: Introduction

-The contributions of this paper are as follows: \begin{itemize} \item We introduce the MMCRP, and formulate it as an extended vehicle scheduling problem.
-To the best of our knowledge, it is one of the first models including both car- and ride-sharing. \item We present a two-layer decomposition of the problem.
-In the first layer trips starting and ending at a depot are enumerated.
+The contributions of this paper are as follows: \begin{itemize}[noitemsep] \item We introduce the novel MMCRP derived from a real-world application, and formulate it as an extended vehicle scheduling problem.
+To the best of our knowledge, it is one of the first models including both car- and ride-sharing.
+We show that this real-world application can be efficiently solved with well-known methods. \item We present a two-layer decomposition of the problem.
+In the first layer, trips starting and ending at a depot are enumerated.
 The trips also take care of enumerating all possible ride-sharing possibilities.
+With this we are able to hide complicated constraints considering ride-sharing and make it usable for practical purpose.
+The framework is flexible and allows the introduction of additional constraints like detour constraints, co-riding preferences, and driving time constraints.
 In the second layer, the trips are combined into vehicle-routes.
 The second-layer decomposition is solved through a column generation based algorithm.
 We present an efficient algorithm for solving the pricing problem using a label setting algorithm on a directed acyclic graph (DAG).
 Several different pricing strategies are presented and compared.
 These include adding more columns in each iteration, and various heuristics in combination with an exact approach for solving the pricing problem. \item Computational results confirm that large instances can be solved to near-optimality in reasonable time using a column generation based approach, making it possible to use the algorithm for daily planning of multimodal car- and ride-sharing systems.
-We also show that the gap between the LP-bound found through column generation, and the integer solution obtained on the same columns is very small. \end{itemize}
+We also show that the gap between the LP-bound found through column generation and the integer solution obtained on the same columns is very small. \end{itemize}

 The paper is organized as follows: First, in Section~\ref{sec:lit}, we discuss related work focusing on car- and ride-sharing as well as the VSP.
 Then, we provide a detailed problem description of the MMCRP in Section~\ref{sec:probform}.
 The solution approach and the auxiliary graph that is used in our algorithm are described in Section~\ref{sec:solutionapproach}.
 Based on the auxiliary graph we present a direct formulation of the MMCRP in Section~\ref{sec:compact}.
 In Section~\ref{sec:path}, we present a path formulation of the problem and show how its linear relaxation can be solved through delayed column generation in Section~\ref{sec:delayed}.
 In Section~\ref{sec:pricing} we explain how the pricing problem can be solved through dynamic programming and propose various heuristics for improving the computational effort.
 Section~\ref{sec:comp} presents the computational experiments.
 The paper is concluded in Section~\ref{sec:concl} by summing up the achieved results, and proposing ideas for future research.